Your browser is out of date!

 Baseline

-• Surface area of rain gardens shall be designed and constructed with no longitudinal or lateral slope.
-Parking lot or roadway runoff shall not be directed to rain gardens.
-Rain gardens shall be located 30 ft maximum from the downspout or impervious area treated.
+• Surface area of rain gardens must be designed and constructed with no longitudinal or lateral slope.
+Parking lot or roadway runoff must not be directed to rain gardens.
+Rain gardens must be located 30 ft maximum from the downspout or impervious area treated.

 • Protect existing infrastructure: